About Me

 Ever since taking a summer camp course in middle school called

 "Who is Dow Jones?", I fell in love with the art of investing.
-I

-particularly enjoy that it rewards independent, contrarian
+that it rewards independent, contrarian thinking and an even

-thinking and an even temperament.
-I chose to attend NYU Stern for
+temperament.
+I chose to attend NYU Stern for their undergraduate

-a year to take a value investing course and pore through books
+finance program, but deferred by a year to take a value investing

-like "The Intelligent Investor" at the local library.
+course and pore through books like "The Intelligent Investor" at

 During college, I took advantage of being in NYC to intern at